Site Logo

 Overview

 If you are a Department of Social Security beneficiary receiving a social security benefit under the Social Security Act (Cap.
-318) it is important that any changes in your circumstances are reported immediately to the Department of Social Security.
+318) it is important that any changes in your circumstances are reported immediately to the Department of Social Security so as not to incur any overpayments.
 It is important, that you check the changes in circumstance that require to be reported according to the benefit you are receiving.

-If you are planning to travel abroad from Malta, whether temporarily or permanently, it is important to notify the Department of Social Security to ensure the continuity of your social security benefits payments and updating of the information held by the department.
+If you are planning to travel abroad for more than three (3) months from Malta, whether temporarily or permanently, it is important to notify the Department of Social Security to ensure and evaluate eligibility, of whether to terminate or for continuity of your social security benefits payments.
+This also includes the updating of the contact details held by the department.
 Proceeding Abroad from Malta, refers to the action of leaving Malta to travel or relocate to a foreign country.

-You must keep in mind that upon applying for a benefit, you had declared to inform the Department of Social Security of any change in circumstances to the Director General (Social Security).
-If the Director General (Social Security) is not informed of such change in circumstance, entitlement for the benefit, or part of, may be forfeited, resulting in an overpayment.
+You must keep in mind that upon applying for a benefit from the Department of Social Security of Malta, you had declared to inform the Department of Social Security of any change in circumstances to the Director General (Social Security).
+If the Director General (Social Security) is not informed of such change in circumstance, entitlement for the benefit, or part of, may be forfeited, which may also result in an overpayment.

 A Non-Contributory Benefit or Assistance paid under the Social Security Act (Cap.
 318.) is not exportable, meaning that the benefit or assistance received will be stopped.
 Therefore, if you are receiving these types of benefits and relocate to another country outside Malta, you would no longer be eligible to receive the non-contributory benefit or assistance that was awarded to you.
 However, limited travel restrictions are permitted for specific benefits, which include Social Assistance and Age Pension.

 On the other hand, specific Contributory Benefits and pensions paid under the Social Security Act (Cap.
-318.) which include the Retirement Pension, Widow/er’s and Invalidity Pensions, Childen’s Allowance purposes (EU cases), Unemployment Benefit and Sickness Benefit are exportable.
-Eligibility to Children’s Allowance and Unemployment Benefit are exportable within the EU (as described further on) denoting that the benefits or Pensions paid will be continued to be received (as described further on) but through different payment channels.
+318.) which include the Retirement Pension, Widow/er’s and Invalidity Pensions, Unemployment Benefit and Sickness Benefit, are exportable.
+Eligibility to Unemployment Benefit is exportable within the European Union (EU) only, denoting that the benefits or Pensions paid will be continued to be received.

 What you’ll get

-By notifying the DSS about your change in circumstances by proceeding abroad from Malta, you’ll ensure that your social security benefits and information are properly managed during your time abroad.
-This includes updates to your contact details, ensuring your benefits continue without interruption.
+By notifying the DSS about your change in circumstances of proceeding abroad from Malta, you’ll ensure that your social security benefits and information are properly managed during your time abroad.
+This includes updates to your contact details, ensuring your benefits continue without interruption, where applicable.

 Eligibility